This gluten-free oat flour bread is made with just a few simple ingredients in only one bowl! No refined flour (oat flour only), butter or dairy!

 There were a couple of versions that were good, so I struggled to figure out which one to post.
 I know many of you wanted a version that was honey free, but in our opinion (Mr. Hungry and I), the BEST version was the one with two tablespoons of honey in the whole loaf (decreased from 1/2 cup in the original version), so that is the one I’m posting today!

 The honey really just balances out the salt and earthy tones of the oatmeal plus flax.
 This bread is perfect to layer with sandwich fixings like avocado, lunch meat, and cheese.
 I think it would be best to use to make an open-faced sandwich because it’s a bit too crumbly for a regular sandwich, it does firm up a little bit if you toast it the toaster oven though!
 It’s also delicious with a little melted butter (if you aren’t dairy free)!
+Also, if you can’t get enough oat flour recipes, be sure to check out these amazing desserts!

 One more thing before we get to the recipe, let’s talk about the ingredients in case you have more questions.

 Oat Flour – I prefer to make my own but you can also buy it.
 Make sure it’s ground super fine with a food processor.
+Get step by step instructions on how to make oat flour in this post.

 Original Non-Dairy Milk – Any non-dairy milk will work here but you’ll want the original unsweetened version, not vanilla.
 I’m not sure if cows milk will work though because it has more fat and protein in it.
 If you don’t have nondairy milk on hand I would just use water.